Judi Brown Clarke

 Judith Lynne Brown Clarke (née Brown, formerly Brown-King, born July 14, 1961) is an American politician and former athlete who competed mainly in the 400 metre hurdles.
 She is the 1984 Olympic silver medalist and two-time Pan American Games champion.
 She later was a member of the Lansing, Michigan City Council.

 Sports career

-Born in Milwaukee, Wisconsin, Clarke (under the name Judi Brown) won the gold medal in the 400m hurdles at the 1983 Pan American Games, narrowly ahead of her team-mate Sharrieffa Barksdale.
+Born in Milwaukee, Wisconsin, Clarke (under the name Judi Brown) won the gold medal in the 400m hurdles at the 1983 Pan American Games, finishing ahead of her team-mate Sharrieffa Barksdale.
 In 1984, she won her first US national 400m hurdles title before going on to win the silver medal in the event at the 1984 Summer Olympics in Los Angeles, finishing behind Nawal El Moutawakel.
 Under her then married name of Judi Brown King, she won three more US 400m hurdles titles from 1985 to 1987 and successfully defended her Pan American Games title in 1987, finishing ahead of Sandra Farmer.
 She was also a twelve-time Big Ten champion in track and field events during her career.
 In 1987, she was selected Sportsman of the Year by Sports Illustrated magazine for her community involvement.